 In a bid to curb the fatality rate on roads in South Africa, the School Drivers Education was introduced to a Cape Town school in 1984.
 Currently, it is adopted nationally as a primary standard before driving on any of the South African roads.
 The SDEP offers both behind-the-wheel training and theoretical aspects to help people understand the rules of using the road.
 A learner must pass a learner’s test before they are issued with the learner’s permit.
 South Africa took the renewal of the driving license very seriously and attached a default penalty to offenders.
 Renewal of driving licenses also serves as an internal revenue-generating medium for the government, enabling the government to maintain the roads and provide other social needs of the public.

-Driving License Renewal In South Africa
+Drivers License Renewal In South Africa

 Driving in South Africa with an expired license is against the law.
 It is imperative to present the driving license in a situation whereby you find yourself in a motor accident.
 Furthermore, no insurance company will cover a car driven with an expired driving license in South Africa.
 An active driving license is required for a vehicle to receive comprehensive insurance cover from any insurance company.